Cyber-Labs/Cyber-Labs-Get-Started/machine-learning.md

 ## Learn high-level frameworks

-Once you have mastered the basics, there's no need to reinvent the wheel an 'd spend hours implementing a simple algorithm.
+Once you have mastered the basics, there's no need to reinvent the wheel and spend hours implementing a simple algorithm.
 There are dedicated libraries for quickly prototyping commonly used machine learning algorithms and techniques.

 * `scikit-learn`: Contains implementations for almost all of the widely used algorithms in machine learning.
 [Tutorials on ScikitLearn's official website](http://scikit-learn.org/stable/tutorial/index.html)
 * `TensorFlow` and `Keras`: Currently the most widely used libraries in the field of **Deep Learning** \(a subset of machine learning that deals